rubyworks/library/README.md

 ### Using RUBYPATH

-To use Library on a regular basis you can add the library paths you want to to the +RUBYPATH+ environment variable.
+To use Library on a regular basis, add library paths to the `RUBYPATH` environment variable.

     export RUBYPATH="~/workspace/ruby-projects"

-Then add `-rubypath` to the RUBYOPT environment variable.
+And add `-rubypath` to the RUBYOPT environment variable.

     export RUBYOPT="-rubypath"